jhu-dvrk/sawIntuitiveResearchKit/share/README.md

 dVRK configuration files
 ========================

-The console class which loads a `console-XYZ.json` file has a search path that include this `share` directory.
+The dVRK system class which loads a `system-XYZ.json` file has a search path that include this `share` directory.
 You should always use a relative path when using the configuration files from this directory and subdirectories.

 # Directories per system